joyceborlado/JSCourse/complete-javascript-course-master/16-Asynchronous/starter/notes.md

 - executed after a task that runs in the background finishes
 - execution doesn't wait for an asynchronous task to finish its work

+AJAX- Asynchronous Javascript and XML

+- allows us to communicate with remote web servers in an asynchronous way

+API- application programming interface piece of software that can be used by another piece of software in order to allo;w applications to talk to each other